 Now we would like to show that the mixing term $\propto h$ in eq(\ref{6}) is small.
 We first examine field configurations of ground states by solving field equations derived from the Lagrangian $L_{\Sigma}+L_{\Phi}+L_{\rm int}$,

 where $\langle \Phi_i \rangle =\Phi_0$ and $\langle \sigma \rangle =\sigma_0$.
 The pions $\vec{\pi}$ has no vacuum expectation values.
 We note positive mass term $m^2>0$.
 Then, it follows that sigma meson has no vacuum expectation value as long as $\Phi_0=0$.
-The chiral condensate does not arise when there is no monopole condensation.
 On the other hand, the sigma field can have vacuum expectation value when $\Phi_0\neq 0$.
-Therefore, the chiral condensate takes place simultaneously when the quark confinement arises by the monopole condensation $\Phi_0\neq 0$.
+Therefore, the chiral condensate takes place simultaneously when the monopole condensation $\Phi_0\neq 0$ does.
 The fact gives rise to a very important result that the chiral condensate $\langle\sigma\rangle$ locally diminishes in a region where the monopole condensation $\langle\Phi_i\rangle$ diminishes.
 For instance, $\langle\Phi_i\rangle$ diminishes in a color electric flux tube between a quark and anti-quark.
 The color electric field expels the monopoles just as magnetic field expels Cooper pairs in superconductor.
 Then, it follows that the chiral condensate $\langle\sigma\rangle$ also diminishes in the flux tube.
 Actually, it has been shown\cite{miyamura,hasegawa} in lattice gauge theory that the chiral condensate $\langle\bar{q}q\rangle$ diminishes in such a flux tube.
-People expect a partial restoration of chiral symmetry in nuclei; mesons may be lighter in nuclei than in vacuum.
-We intuitively understand it according to our model such that the chiral condensate diminishes in nuclei because the chiral condensate ( monopole condensate ) inside nucleons is smaller than that in vacuum.
+It is expected that a partial restoration of chiral symmetry in dense nuclear matter arises; mesons may be lighter in the nuclear matter than in vacuum.
+We intuitively understand it such that the chiral condensate diminishes in the matter because the monopole condensate inside dense nuclear matter is smaller owing to stronger color electric fields than that in vacuum.

+The result is coincident with the analysis of the monopole quark interaction $g'|\Phi|^2\bar{q}q$.
+The monopole condensation generates the current quark masses so that the diminishing of the condensate in dense nuclear matter leads to the diminishing of meson masses.

 We proceed to show the smallness of the mixing parameter $h$.
 We derive the pion mass,